 For background on this tour, please watch the trailer for the documentary, The Pruitt-Igoe Myth.

-This tour will be led by 4 the Ville, a partnership between Northside Community Housing and multi-generational Ville residents to celebrate and share the rich history of the Ville, a historic African American community in the heart of St. Louis, Missouri.
+This tour was led by 4 the Ville, a partnership between Northside Community Housing and multi-generational Ville residents to celebrate and share the rich history of the Ville, a historic African American community in the heart of St. Louis, Missouri.

 Black Girl Heal

 The Black Girl Heal experience is a sacred space filled with dance, poetry and healing circles.
-Black Girl Heal will include a wide variety of mediators, activities, and tools to assist you on your journey to mastering self and obtaining balance.
+For the CommonBound site visit, Black Girl Heal offered a wide variety of mediators, activities, and tools to assist Black women on their journey to mastering self and obtaining balance.

 What to expect :